 This demonstrates that when an individual’s talents and strengths are both understood and maximized, they can be more successful and better adjusted to their environments.

-For this reason, a neurodivergent assessment, diagnosis and strengths-based treatment plan are essential in helping children and adults alike to receive the support they need.
+For this reason, a neurodivergent assessment, diagnosis and strengths-based treatment plan for autism or adhd are essential in helping children and adults alike to receive the support they need.

 - Establish effective communication strategies

 - Develop coping skills and tools for distress tolerance

 - Building healthy relationships and social skills